wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/storage_service.md

 #### Simulating a Data Service

-The simulation app below simulates the execution of the data service scenario shown in Figure 1.
-For this simulation,
+The simulation app below simulates the execution of the simple data service scenario shown in Figure 1.
+For this simulation, the File Registry Service has an _overhead_ value represented as the time (in seconds) for performing an insert operation (i.e., registering a file), and storing a file in the data service involves the steps shown in the sequence diagram (Figure 1 right side).
+If you run the simulation using the default values, you will notice that the registration overhead nearly doubles the time to perform the storing operation in the data service.

 <div class="ui accordion fluid app-ins">
   <div class="title">